APHGames/web/docs/courses/aph.md

 - The game must have a title displayed in both the HTML header and the game itself.
 - The repository should not contain any redundant data (especially `node_modules`, `.unitypackage`, `Obj/`, `Temp/`, etc.).
 Use `.gitignore`.

-### Technical Game Mechanics
-- Must involve a mechanic that is non-trivial from a programming perspective.
-- Examples include:
-  - Replay mechanic.
-  - Hierarchical pathfinding.
-  - Rope climbing.
-  - Procedurally generated objects.

 ### COLF.IO
 - Originally ECSLite and previously APHLib.